Glass art

 Apart from shaping the hot glass, the three main traditional decorative techniques used on formed pieces in recent centuries are enamelled glass, engraved glass and cut glass.
 The first two are very ancient, but the third an English invention, around 1730.
 From the late 19th century a number of other techniques have been added.

 The turn of the 19th century was the height of the old art glass movement while the factory glass blowers were being replaced by mechanical bottle blowing and continuous window glass.
 Great ateliers like Tiffany, Lalique, Daum, Gallé, the Corning schools in upper New York state, and Steuben Glass Works took glass art to new levels.
+The modern use of glass as an artistic medium is known as studio glass.

 Glass vessels

 Some of the earliest and most practical works of glass art were glass vessels.
 Goblets and pitchers were popular as glassblowing developed as an art form.
 Many early methods of etching, painting, and forming glass were honed on these vessels.
 For instance, the millefiori technique dates back at least to Rome.
 More recently, lead glass or crystal glass were used to make vessels that rang like a bell when struck.

 In the 20th century, mass-produced glass work including artistic glass vessels was sometimes known as factory glass.